 This might stretch that budget a little but it’s a near perfect ring for an affordable price – and over 80% cheaper than if you abided by the ‘three-month rule’.

 Here at Diamonds Factory, we offer a huge range of stunning engagement rings to suit all tastes and budgets.
-Take some time to browse these by clicking here and find the perfect ring to propose with!
+Take some time to browse these and find the perfect engagement ring to propose with!